rya-sge/access-denied/_posts/2024-05-07-pedersen-hash-function.md

 For example, the widely used SHA-256 consists mostly of boolean operations which is not efficient to evaluate inside of a ZK circuit.
 Each invocation of SHA256 currently adds tens of thousands of multiplication gates, which is clearly not optimized.

-One of the hash function designed to be used in a zero-knowledge context is the Pedersen Hash function.
+One of the hash function designed to be used in a zero-knowledge context is the **Pedersen Hash function**.
 This function is more efficient in a ZK circuit since it relies on [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).

-Its security is based on the Elliptic Curve Discrete Logarithm Problem (ECDLP), which makes the function `one-way` since solving the ECDLP  is considered as computationally infeasible.
+Its security is based on the **Elliptic Curve Discrete Logarithm Problem** (ECDLP), which makes the function `one-way` since solving the ECDLP  is considered as computationally infeasible.

 Hoe does it work ?
 In short, Pedersen maps a sequence of bits to a compressed point on an elliptic curve and generally returns the x-coordinate of the computed point as a hash.